franneck94/GwToolbox_HelperPlugins/docs/General/HeroWindow.md

 Smart features are:

+- Heros will follow the player with smart flagging and a maximal fall back uptime, when following activated or player pings distant target
 - BiP the player regardless of the weapon when he is on low energy (below 30% or below 15 energy)
 - ST: Use Shelter and Union when in fight if not already present
 - Use SoS when in fight if not all three spirits are already present